 Huge salary imbalances between CEOs and the people who work for them can send bad vibes throughout an organization, weakening loyalty and eroding the talent pool.

 Salary imbalance causes persistent ongoing conflicts and high unproductive costs in companies and societies.

-Let`s talk about rightful and fair reward systems.
+Let`s talk about the rightful and fair reward systems.

-Because this theme, especially with regard to variable compensation components, has won considerable more social importance.
-This Community offers a discussion platform, intended not only to all experts and leaders in business and management, but also to all others who see themselves as "affected".
+Because this theme, especially about concerning to variable compensation components, has won considerably more social importance.
+This Community offers a discussion platform, intended not only to all experts and leaders in business and management but also to all others who see themselves as "affected".

 Neither average nor medians are a suitable basis for salary differentiation decisions.